kristiandimov/JourneyInterview/README.md

 # JourneyInterview
 Code-First with Migration

-For DataBase used Microsoft Sql connection, string in Web.config
+For DataBase used Microsoft Sql, connection string in Web.config